JohnCarlosReed/Documentation/development_ideas.md

 Educational Game Development
 ----------------
-- check reddit
+- test eclipse
-- git clone to jc
+- Import the js file to my dir
-- add 3 text boxes representing the gut/liver/muscles
-- add textboxes on right
-- add textboxes on top
+- Learn about jQuery on ready stuff
-- get css working for the 6 arrows
+- Get the six guages working
 - check the free books on github for html5 and JS